-- for any accident that results in an injury (if the injury needs any kind of first aid including cold water you also need to record it in the accident book). - for any event that nearly results in an injury. - when there is a concern about a service user's welfare or health. - when you think a service user may have been distressed. - when you have a concern about the behaviour of a staff member. - when you have a concern about the behaviour of a member of the public, or worker from another organisation, when this could impact on Markfield. - when you have a concern that Markfield's building, property, or records could be at risk of damage or loss.
+- for any accident that results in an injury (if the injury needs any kind of first aid including cold water you also need to record it in the accident book). - for any event that nearly results in an injury. - when there is a concern about a service user's welfare or health. - when you think a member may have been distressed. - when you have a concern about the behaviour of a staff member. - when you have a concern about the behaviour of a member of the public, or worker from another organisation, when this could impact on Markfield. - when you have a concern that Markfield's building, property, or records could be at risk of damage or loss. - Any circumstances related to the safeguarding of service users\.